 (1) The Secretary of Defense shall ensure that no official of an agency enters into a transaction (other than a contract, grant, or cooperative agreement) for a prototype project under the authority of this section unless one of the following conditions is met:

-(A) There is at least one nontraditional defense contractor participating to a significant extent in the prototype project.
+(A) There is at least one nontraditional defense contractor or nonprofit research institution participating to a significant extent in the prototype project.

 (B) All significant participants in the transaction other than the Federal Government are small businesses or nontraditional defense contractors.